microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 #### How to include CPU-only worker nodes?

 In current release, the support for CPU nodes is limited.
-Please refer to [How to Use CPU Nodes](./how-to-use-cpu-nodes.md) for details.
+If you have both GPU workers and CPU workers, please first set up PAI with GPU workers only.
+After PAI is successfully installed, you can attach CPU workers to it and set up a CPU-only virtual cluster.
+Please refer to [How to add and remove nodes](./how-to-add-and-remove-nodes.md) for details.
+If you only have CPU workers, we haven't had an official installation support yet.
+Please submit an issue for feature request.

 #### Which version of NVIDIA driver should I install?